-OCR Art (H601) OCR Biology (H420) Art Head of Department: Ms J Hebden Exam Board: OCR Art at A Level facilitates an ability to research, present, collaborate, create and make in an independent fashion.
+OCR Art (H601) OCR Biology (H420) Art Head of Department: Ms J Hebden Exam Board: OCR Art at A Level is an utterly creative and exciting area of study!
+It facilitates the ability to research, present, collaborate, create and make in a highly independent fashion.
 It allows pupils the facility to discover an area of interest and excitement and explore it while learning to be tenacious, original and well informed by rigorous critical analysis.
 This is a hands on course with lots of practical workshops, drawing, photography and making, it is fun, fast paced and exploratory!
 In addition to the core course, pupils will exhibit in public exhibitions, visit Galleries and Museums, take part in life drawing and enjoy multiple visiting artist workshops.
-The Art Department contains three main areas: the Main Studio, the Print Room and the Ceramics Studio.
-Topics We work within the OCR Fine Art specification and pupils can choose whether to frame any approach from painting, printmaking and sculpture through to fashion or animation through a Fine Art lens.
+The Art Department contains three main areas: the Painting Studio, the Print studio and the Ceramics and mixed media Studio.
+Topics We work within the OCR Fine Art specification and pupils can choose whether to frame any approach from painting, printmaking and sculpture through to fashion or photography through a Fine Art lens.
 Component 1: Personal Investigation (60% of total A Level marks).
 The Personal investigation is a substantial portfolio and related personal study (1000-2500 words) which spans a full year.
-The topics for this project are varied to allow individual choice.
+The topics for this project are varied to allow freedom in pupils creative choices.
 Component 2: The externally set task (40% of total A Level marks) is a six-week project focused on an exam board set of topics which are released in February of upper sixth.
-The final piece is created over the course of a 15 hour resolution of the project.
+The final piece is then created over the course of a 15 hour resolution of the project.
 This is sat across three days.
 Who does well A minimum of Grade 6 in GCSE or equivalent in Art is required, however in some cases a portfolio may be sufficient.
-Pupils much be tenacious, curious, enthusiastic and willing to take some creative risks.
-Pupils who have personal areas of visual interest and enjoy research will likely excel.
+Pupils must be curious, enthusiastic, tencious and willing to take creative risks.
+Pupils who have personal areas of interest and enjoy researching in depth will likely excel.
 Future The possibilities for today's A Level Art pupils are almost infinite in a fast changing landscape of future study and careers.
-However, this course is an essential springboard for any student who wishes to continue on to: Fine Art, Architecture, Sculpture, Game Design, Critical and Contextual studies, Photography or Fashion, Cinematography and Textiles (to name only a few creative pathways and industries).
-It also facilitates individuals who can manage a project, research independently, present in creative and original formats and have the confidence to show their ideas to the world.
+Our A level Art pupils will complete the course as individuals who think for themselves, manage projects with clarity and tenacity, research independently, are able to present in creative and original formats and have the confidence and skills to show their ideas to the world.
+However, this course is also an essential springboard for any student who wishes to continue into the fields of: Fine Art, Architecture, Sculpture, Product Design, Game Design, Critical and Contextual studies, Photography, illustration, Theatre Design, Fashion, Cinematography and Textiles.
+This covers only a small selection of the career possibilities in the vibrant and ever growing field of the creative industries.